AlexRobinson-/Redux-Fetch/readme.md

 A set of redux actions/selectors/selectors to handle making api calls that fetch data and then storing that data.

 ## About
-The library comes with two main reducers/modules
+The library comes with two main modules 'Entities' and 'Fetch'.

 ### Entities
 A generic entity store based around the normalizr library that stores entities by their id, nested under their 'entityName' (e.g. users).